Managing Healthcare Cyber Risks with Zero Trust SecurityCigniti Technologies

 Listen on the go!

-No sector seems to be immune as Cyberattacks continue to proliferate.
-Healthcare and retail verticals have been the focus area for hackers during the pandemic period.
+No sector seems to be immune as cyberattacks continue to proliferate.
+Healthcare and retail verticals have been the focus areas for hackers during the pandemic period.

 According to Forrester, “Healthcare provider organizations (HPOs) can no longer rely on their legacy security controls to prevent threat actors from stealing or ransoming patient data.
 A healthcare ecosystem of remote caregiving and thinly-defended medical IoT devices requires a cyber risk management strategy based on the Zero Trust security model.”

-As applications and workloads are aggressively moving to cloud with users accessing them remotely, the network is no more a secured enterprise network, instead has become an unsecured internet.
+As applications and workloads are aggressively moving to the cloud with users accessing them remotely, the network is no longer a secured enterprise network, but has become an unsecured internet.

-The visibility solutions and network perimeter security employed by businesses to keep attackers out of the scene is no longer robust or practical enough.
+The visibility solutions and network perimeter security employed by businesses to keep attackers out of the scene are no longer robust or practical enough.

-While the healthcare data is valuable and critical for patient’s treatment, it has and will be a primary target for cyberattacks.
-Given the health sector’s challenges such as limited resources and staffing gaps, the need for zero trust will be crucial moving forward.
+While healthcare data is valuable and critical for patient’s treatment, it has and will be a primary target for cyberattacks.
+Given the health sector’s challenges, such as limited resources and staffing gaps, the need for zero trust will be crucial moving forward.

-Ideally zero trust infrastructure can remediate issues related to authentication, authorization, credential theft, and a heavy reliance on virtual private networks (VPNs).
-But with limited resources and staffing, how feasible would a zero trust model be on the healthcare sector.
+Ideally, a zero-trust infrastructure can remediate issues related to authentication, authorization, credential theft, and a heavy reliance on virtual private networks (VPNs).
+But with limited resources and staffing, how feasible would a zero trust model be in the healthcare sector?